These are questions we have been hearing from you.

 How much will I pay on my utility bill with the new Kitchen Scraps and Garbage program?

-Your utility bill that arrives 3 times per year will be as follows, per residential unit:
+Your utility bill that arrives three times per year will be as follows, per residential unit (2019 rates):

 Can any plant material go in the green bin?
 What are the restrictions?